Clojure in Belfast: Puppet

 A diverse global open source company orchestrates with Clojure

-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at Puppet; a company building infrastructure automation software.

 With Clojure you naturally adhere to good design principles.